-Disclosure: This review is NOT sponsored by CleanMyMac X or MacPaw.
-All opinions and thoughts expressed within this review had no bias or outside influence.
+Disclosure: This article is NOT sponsored by MacPaw.
+All opinions and thoughts expressed within this evaluation have had no bias or outside influence.
 We may earn an affiliate commission on referred sales, but content integrity and quality is our top priority.

 Based on using MacPaw's CleanMyMac X since its original release (we originally reviewed it back in 2013), this software comes highly recommended to our readers.
-The interface is sleek and easy to use with no knowledge towards Macintosh maintenance or complicated terminal commands required.
+The interface is sleek and easy to use with no knowledge of Macintosh maintenance or complicated terminal commands required.